kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   columns: (1fr,1fr),
   [
     #figure(
-      caption: "A screenshot of a profile on How Long To Beat."
+      caption: [A screenshot of a profile on How Long To Beat. @hltb] )[
-    )[
       #image("assets/hltb.png")
     ]
   ],
   [
     #figure(
-      caption: "A screenshot of the front page of The Backloggery."
+      caption: [A screenshot of the front page of The Backloggery. @backloggery] )[
-    )[
       #image("assets/backloggery.png")
     ]